BBVA/apicheck/docs/source/home/installation_and_quickstart.rst

 Listing actions
 ---------------

-To assist in the usage, you can list all ``API-Check`` commands using the ``ap-help`` command.
+To assist in the usage, you can list all ``APICheck`` commands using the ``ap-help`` command.
 This command will display a complete list of commands.

 .. code-block:: console